-Each employee and volunteer is responsible for reporting to the Coordinator and/or the Direct Services Manager of any actual or suspected instances of harm and of any evidence that suggests that abuse, assault or neglect may be occurring or is at risk of occurring.
+Each employee and volunteer is responsible for reporting to the Coordinator/Facilitator and/or the Direct Services Manager of any actual or suspected instances of harm and of any evidence that suggests that abuse, assault or neglect may be occurring or is at risk of occurring.
 The employee is not responsible for investigating the incident.

 Management is responsible for ensuring that appropriate action is taken following reports related to abuse, assault or neglect as defined by the Preventing Abuse, Neglect and Exploitation Policy and associated procedures.
 Management is responsible for mandatory reporting.
-Suspected or alleged incidents of abuse, neglect and exploitation of clients are reported in line with the requirements of the relevant funding body e.g. Disability Services Service Provider's Incident Reporting Policy.
-Observed or reported observed abuse, neglect or exploitation of children by family is to be reported to the Department of Child Safety.
+Suspected or alleged incidents of abuse, neglect and exploitation of clients are reported in line with the requirements of the relevant funding body.
+Observed or reported observed abuse, neglect or exploitation of children by family is to be reported to the Department of Child Safety and in the case of suspected or alleged criminal activity to the Queensland Police.

 All staff and volunteers are responsible for ensuring all interactions with children and young people maintain the safety and wellbeing of these individuals.
-Staff and volunteers have a responsibility to familiarise themselves with the relevant laws, the Code of Conduct, the Code of Conduct for Working with Children and Young People, the organisation's policy and procedures in relation to child protection and comply with all requirements.
+Staff and volunteers have a responsibility to familiarise themselves with the relevant laws, the Code of Conduct, the

+Code of Conduct for Working with Children and Young People, the organisation's policy and procedures in relation to child protection and comply with all requirements.